-FLASH SALE: Save up to 24% OFF the Go Madrid Pass!
-Sale ends Wednesday, February 19th, 2020.
+FLASH SALE: For a limited time, save up to 24% OFF the Go Madrid Pass!
 Follow the link for details.

 In this Go Madrid Pass review, we’ll break down how the pass works, what it costs, and whether it’s the right choice for your sightseeing plans.